 Entity Description Managed by Accounts (aka Users) A single or shared user who can authenticate with DCT (UI or API).
 Create manually or via Identity Provider (IdP), such as SSO or LDAP.
 Accounts are independent of Delphix Engines.
 Access Groups A collection of accounts that share one or more characteristics, such as a Team or Permission set.
 Equivalent to an Active Directory group.
-Manually created.
-Populated manually or via the login_groups tag.
 Roles and Permissions The collection of read, write, and delete permissions forms a reusable, named role.
-Some roles are provided out of the box, but Admins can build their own from the available permissions.
-Individual permissions are immutable.
-Objects Units, such as VDBs, Bookmarks, and Environments, that are managed across the Delphix Platform.
+Some roles are provided out of box, but Admins can build their from the available permissions Individual permissions are imm Objects Units, such as VDBs, Bookmarks, and Environments, that are managed across the Delphix Platform.
 Automatically identified by DCT from the connected engines.
 Assigned to Roles via various models.
 The CD and CC Engines supply these objects.